-(a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 (the "Act")1 and Rule 19b-4 thereunder,2 NYSE Arca, Inc. ("NYSE Arca" or the "Exchange") proposes to list and trade option contracts on the iShares Bitcoin Trust, the Fidelity Wise Origin Bitcoin Fund, and the ARK21Shares Bitcoin ETF.
+Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 (the "Act")1 and Rule 19b-4 thereunder,2 NYSE Arca Inc. ("NYSE Arca" or the "Exchange") proposes to list and trade options contracts on the Grayscale Fund, (BTC), the Grayscale Bitcoin Mini Trust BTC, and the Bitwise Bitcoin ETF.